Squarespace domains overview

 Build a Squarespace website

-To create a Squarespace website connected to your domain, create a new trial site.
-When you're ready, you can upgrade the site to paid service.
+If you don't already have a website, you can create a Squarespace website connected to your domain by creating a new trial site.
+When you're ready, upgrade the site to paid service.
 If you sign up for an annual billing plan within one year of registering your domain, contact us for a retroactive application of the free domain offer.

 Connect or move the domain to an existing Squarespace website